arrase/SimpleDork/README.md

 # SimpleDork
-Simple google dork that stores data in MySQL
+Simple google dork that stores urls in MySQL

 ### Example: